John Templeton Foundation: Leadership

 John Templeton (29 November 1912 – 8 July 2008) was an American-born British investor, banker, fund manager, and philanthropist.
 In 1954, he entered the mutual fund market and created the Templeton Growth Fund.
-According to a 2011 profile of the foundation:

-Like many of his generation, Templeton was a great believer in progress, learning, initiative and the power of human imagination — not to mention the free-enterprise system that allowed him, a middle-class boy from Winchester, Tennessee, to earn billions of dollars on Wall Street. ...
-Unlike most of his peers, however, Templeton thought that the principles of progress should also apply to religion.
-He described himself as "an enthusiastic Christian" — but was also open to learning from Hinduism, Islam and other religious traditions.
-Why, he wondered, couldn't religious ideas be open to the type of constructive competition that had produced so many advances in science and the free market?

-These were the values he sought to promote first through the Templeton Prize which he started in 1972 and then through the foundation, which he founded in 1987 and ran until his death in 2008.

-John Templeton Jr. was president of the foundation from its inception in 1987 and worked as a pediatric surgeon; he was chief of pediatric surgery at Children's Hospital of Philadelphia in 1995, when he stopped practicing medicine to join the foundation.
+John Templeton Jr. was president of the foundation from its inception in 1987.
+He worked as a pediatric surgeon, and he was chief of pediatric surgery at Children's Hospital of Philadelphia in 1995, when he stopped practicing medicine to join the foundation.
 He took over as chairman when his father died.
 He was an evangelical Christian and supported various American conservative causes.
-He always maintained that he tried to run the foundation according to his father's wishes instead of his own wishes.
+He always maintained that he tried to run the foundation according to his father's wishes instead of his own.
 He died in 2015.

-Heather Templeton Dill, the daughter of John Templeton Jr., became president in 2015.
+Heather Templeton Dill, the daughter of John Templeton Jr., became president in 2015 and was succeeded by Timothy Dalrymple in July 2025.

 Endowment

 Templeton bequeathed around $500 million to the foundation when he died in 2008.
 As of 2015 the foundation's total endowment had grown to $3.34 billion.
 The foundation reports that it has issued over 3,300 grants, with over 2,800 of those going to recipients in North America.
 In 2016, the foundation disbursed over $151,000,000 in grants.